-- (1) In accordance with 31 U.S.C.
+- (a) (1) In accordance with 31 U.S.C.
 3903 and 10 U.S.C.
-2307, upon receipt of accelerated payments from the Government, the Contractor shall make accelerated payments to its small business subcontractors under this contract in accordance with the accelerated payment date established, to the maximum extent practicable and prior to when such payment is otherwise required under the applicable contract or subcontract, with a goal of 15 days after receipt of a proper invoice and all other required documentation from the small business subcontractor if a specific payment date is not established by contract. - (2) The Contractor agrees to make such payments to its small business subcontractors without any further consideration from or fees charged to the subcontractor. - (b) The acceleration of payments under this clause does not provide any new rights under the Prompt Payment Act. - (c) Include the substance of this clause, including this paragraph (c), in all subcontracts with small business concerns, including subcontracts with small business concerns for the acquisition of commercial items.
+2307, upon receipt of accelerated payments from the Government, the Contractor shall make accelerated payments to its small business subcontractors under this contract in accordance with the accelerated payment date established, to the maximum extent practicable and prior to when such payment is otherwise required under the applicable contract or subcontract, with a goal of 15 days after receipt of a proper invoice and all other required documentation from the small business subcontractor if a specific payment date is not established by contract. - (2) The Contractor agrees to make such payments to its small business subcontractors without any further consideration from or fees charged to the subcontractor. - (b) The acceleration of payments under this clause does not provide any new rights under the Prompt Payment Act. - (c) Include the substance of this clause, including this paragraph (c), in all subcontracts with small business concerns, including subcontracts with small business concerns for the acquisition of commercial products or commercial services.

-I-32 FAR 52.244-6 SUBCONTRACTS FOR COMMERCIAL ITEMS NOV 2020 (DEVIATION APRIL 2020) (ADDED 0093; REPLACED 0103; 0124)
+I-32 FAR 52.244-6 SUBCONTRACTS FOR COMMERCIAL PRODUCTS AND COMMERCIAL SERVICES (JAN 2022)(DEVIATION APRIL 2020 (ADDED 0093; REPLACED 0103, 0124, 0147)